 Harvey Kahl, Jr. joined the staff of Macomb Community College in 1985.
-In addition to the Show Choir Workshop, Harvey directs The Macombers - MCC's prestigious college show choir and is staff accompanist for the college choral and voice programs.
 He received a BM in Piano Performance from Wayne State University where he also studied voice and organ.
 Harvey also serves as organist for the First United Methodist Church of Farmington and has been active in church music since 1980.

-Mr. Kahl has many professional musical theater credits at Detroit’s Gem Theatre including music direction for Respect – A Musical Journey of Women; I Love You, You’re Perfect, Now Change; and Plaid Tidings for which he is currently nominated for the 2011 Wilde Award for best music direction.
-His next upcoming project is as music director for a new production of the 2009 musical Daddy Long Legs opening in September, 2011 at the Gem.
+Mr. Kahl has many professional musical theater credits at Detroit’s Gem Theatre including music direction for Respect – A Musical Journey of Women; I Love You, You’re Perfect, Now Change; and Plaid Tidings for which he was nominated for a Wilde Award for best music direction.

-Andy Haines has been a free-lance Choreographer for the past 21 years.
-After finishing a BA from Ohio State University, he began a career as a performer and choreographer in musical theater productions as well as choreographing Miss America State Pageants.
+Andy Haines After finishing a BA from Ohio State University, he began a career as a performer and choreographer in musical theater productions as well as choreographing Miss America State Pageants.
 Andy has been quite active on the show choir circuit for a number of years.
 Broughton High School "Carolina Spirit," Findlay High School "First Edition," Grosse Pointe South High School "Pointe Singers," and Cedar Rapids Jefferson High School "West Side Delegation" are groups currently performing his choreography.
 These groups have all been consistent finalists in top competitions around the country, and at one time or another, have been named Grand Champions of Showstoppers National and International Competitions eight times in the past nine years.
 This is Andy's 22nd year at Macomb's Show Choir Workshop.